The Opportunity Stages in Salesforce should match your sales process.

 Five best practices deliver meaningful opportunity stages in any sales team.

 1. Opportunity Stages are clear and unambiguous

 It’s because accurate funnel visibility is impossible to achieve if salespeople are uncertain about what each opportunity stage means.

 For example, I worked recently with a client that had Opportunity Stages of Closing and Negotiation.
 What’s the difference?

-Opportunity stages are clear and unambiguous.
+Opportunity stages are clear, unambiguous and do not overlap.
 The meaning and definition of each are communicated clearly to salespeople.

 2. Opportunity Stages reflect the sales process

 Ideally, opportunity stages reflect the customer buying process.
 That way, the pipeline reflects where each deal is along the buying journey.

 Unfortunately, there are two problems.

 First, every customer’s buying process is different.
 So it’s hard to standardize.

-Second, it’s difficult to know where we are in the customer’s buying process.
+Second, it isn’t easy to know where we are in the customer’s buying process.
 With a complicated purchase and many stakeholders, even the customer may not be sure of their internal buying process.

 Opportunity Stages need to reflect your sales process.
 That way, you do at least know where you stand from an internal point of view.

-Unfortunately, the standard opportunity stages that come out-of-the-box with Salesforce aren’t going to reflect the sales process of many businesses.
+Unfortunately, the standard opportunity stages that come out-of-the-box with Salesforce aren’t going to reflect many businesses’ sales process.

 Nevertheless, you might be wondering: